SynBioHub/synbiohub2-docs/content/Plugins/_index.md

 2. Clone the repository for the plugin (For example:-  `git clone https://github.com/SynBioHub/Plugin-Submit-Excel-Library.git`)
 3. Change directory into the repository folder using the command ` cd <repo-name>`(For repo-name enter your local repository name).
 Now, open the anaconda prompt and carry out the rest of the commands in the anaconda prompt.
-4. Enter the following commmand: conda install --file requirements.txt
+4. Enter the following commmand: `conda install --file requirements.txt`.
 5. Then, enter the following command: `set FLASK_APP=app.py`
 6. **OPTIONAL command**:  `set FLASK_ENV=development`
-7. flask run --port 5000 (the -- port 5000 is optional instead of 5000 there any port numbercan be entered)
+7. Finally, enter `flask run --port 5000` (the -- port 5000 is optional instead of 5000 there any port numbercan be entered)
 8. The server should then be accessible at http://localhost:5000/status.
-Hence, open your browser an the enter`http://localhost:5000/status'.
+Hence, open your browser an the enter`http://localhost:5000/status`.

 ##### 2.2.3.1.2 For Python

 ###### 2.2.3.1.2.1 Mac OS/Linux
 1. Open the terminal.
-2. Clone the repository using the command `git clone <Repo-Link>`(For Example:`git clone https://github.com/SynBioHub/Plugin-Submit-Excel
+2. Clone the repository using the command `git clone <Repo-Link>`(For Example:`git clone https://github.com/SynBioHub/Plugin-Submit-ExcelLibrary.git`)
-Library.git`)
 3. Change directory into the repository folder using the command ` cd <repo-name>`(For repo-name enter your local repository name).
 4. Enter the following command: `pip install -r requirements.txt`
 5. Then, enter the following command: `export FLASK_APP=app`